 Consumers who find themselves needing Marketplace coverage may qualify for a Special Enrollment Period (SEP).
 Here are some of the events that trigger a Marketplace SEP:

-Covering Kids and Family of LaPorte County Coalition meets quarterly.
+Covering Kids and Family of LaPorte County Coalition meets monthly.
 To be added to the distribution list for meeting information, please contact firstname.lastname@example.org.

 Contact our enrollment navigators at 219-809-9094 for Free, unbiased help.